jkedra/jkedra.github.io/_drafts/ssh.md

 which you usually have not covered by the redirection.
 So find the VIP or hostname of a node (check it in v$instance) and redirect there instead.
 If you use a singleton as a service, make sure it runs at the node you've chosen.
-Or use uniform instead - usuall this kind of the service exists at every node.
+Or use uniform instead - usually this kind of the service exists at every node.

 #### Facing the challenge

-Port 9999 here is just an example, you may use another not occupied TCP port.
-The command below runs at `home` and opens port 9999 at localhost interface as the tunel entry, then ito connects to `jump` host and attach the other end of the tunel to the localhost interface, port 9999.
+Port 9999 used in the example here is just an example, you may use another not occupied TCP port.
+The command below runs at `home` and opens port 9999 at localhost interface as the tunel entry, then it connects to `jump` host and attaches the other end of the tunel to the localhost interface, port 9999.

 It makes no sense until something listens on port 9999 of localhost interface at `jump` host.
 Nothing does so far.
 This is why - once again - another ssh